-APM060 Independent and Supplementary Non-medical Prescribing (V300) (30 Credits) As this module requires extensive clinical supervision support and clinical placement days, it runs over two academic periods and through collaborative, interprofessional learning will encourage you to acquire, critically explore, share, apply and synthesize specialist knowledge and technical expertise fundamental in accountable and proficient prescribing of medicinal products.
+APM060 Independent and Supplementary Non-medical Prescribing (V300) (30 credits) As this module requires extensive clinical supervision support and clinical placement days, it runs over two academic periods and through collaborative, interprofessional learning will encourage you to acquire, critically explore, share, apply and synthesize specialist knowledge and technical expertise fundamental in accountable and proficient prescribing of medicinal products.

-APM058 Leading and Evaluating Learning in Healthcare Practice (15 credits) Education is the third pillar of the MPFACP and on this the third module of the programme you will focus on teaching and education in an interprofessional setting.
+APM058 Leading and Evaluating Learning in Healthcare Practice (15 credits) Education is a core part of the apprenticeship standard and a pillar of the MPFACP.
+In this third module of the programme you will focus on teaching and education in an interprofessional setting.
 It will encourage a critically reflective approach to considering your own practice and explore evidence-based approaches to teaching, coaching and facilitation.